About Me

 Performance

 I have spent a lot of time focusing a ton on performance.
 The internet gods reward speed and lightness, and every MB counts in the LCP, FCP, CLS wars.
 Additionally, the web just feels better when the bottleneck isn’t a 4 MB VSCO jpeg in the background of the footer.
-In a product, this ends up being pretty simple, but with high-touch client work it takes a lot to strike a balance when the brand has 3 fonts and the client just paid 5k for a photo shoot of their products.
+In a product, this ends up being pretty simple, but with high-touch client work it takes a lot to strike a balance when the brand has 3 fonts and the client just paid 5k for a photo shoot.
 Working with responsive images, lazy- & pre- loading, caching, and utilizing CDNs and edge networks, I found ways to meet in the middle.

 A11y